 We collect information relevant and necessary to our relationship with you.

 The information we collect may include your name, contact details, date of birth, financial information to allow us to process transactions, relevant health or medical information that is pertinent to the services we provide to you, other personal information from you to ascertain your suitability for our services and programs, and information about your use of our services.

-- You complete a GDQ Form;
+- Complete a GDQ Form;

-- Deal with us over the telephone;
+- Deal with us over the phone;

 - Email us;

-- Have contact with us in person.
+- Have contact with us in person; or

 We employ a number of technical, administrative and physical procedures to protect your information from unauthorised access, disclosure, loss, misuse or alteration.

 GDQ has procedures in place to limit access to your personal information to only those employees with a business reason for knowing such information.
-Examples of these security procedures include the use of computer passwords; firewalls; secure payment gateways, network security; locked filing cabinets; restricted access to electronic and hard copy records; shredding and secure document destruction.
+Examples of these security procedures include the use of computer passwords; firewalls; secure payment gateways; network security; locked filing cabinets; restricted access to electronic and hard copy records; shredding and secure document destruction.